Junos OS Routing Engine Components and Processes

 Routing Protocol Process

-Within Junos OS, the routing protocol process (rpd) controls the routing protocols that run on the router.
+Within Junos OS, the routing protocol process (rpd) controls the routing protocols that run on the device.
 The rpd process starts all configured routing protocols and handles all routing messages.
 It maintains one or more routing tables, which consolidate the routing information learned from all routing protocols.
 From this routing information, the routing protocol process determines the active routes to network destinations and installs these routes into the Routing Engine’s forwarding table.
 Finally, rpd implements routing policy, which enables you to control the routing information that is transferred between the routing protocols and the routing table.
 Using routing policy, you can filter and limit the transfer of information as well as set properties associated with specific routes.

-The Junos OS interface process enables you to configure and control the physical interface devices and logical interfaces present in a router.
+The Junos OS interface process enables you to configure and control the physical interface devices and logical interfaces present in a network device.
 You can configure interface properties such as the interface location, for example, in which slot the Flexible PIC Concentrator (FPC) is installed and in which location on the FPC the Physical Interface Card (PIC) is installed, as well as the interface encapsulation and interface-specific properties.
-You can configure the interfaces currently present in the router, as well as interfaces that are not present but that you might add later.
+You can configure the interfaces currently present in the device, as well as interfaces that are not present but that you might add later.

-The Junos OS chassis process (chassisd) enables you to configure and control the properties of the router, including conditions that trigger alarms.
+The Junos OS chassis process (chassisd) enables you to configure and control the properties of the device, including conditions that trigger alarms.
 The chassisd on the Routing Engine communicates directly with its peer processes running on the Packet Forwarding Engine.

 SNMP and MIB II Processes

-Junos OS supports the Simple Network Management Protocol (SNMP), which helps administrators monitor the state of a router.
+Junos OS supports the Simple Network Management Protocol (SNMP), which helps administrators monitor the state of a device.
 The software supports SNMP version 1 (SNMPv1), version 2 (SNMPv2, also known as version 2c, or v2c), and version 3 (SNMPv3).
 The Junos OS implementation of SNMP does not include any of the security features that were originally included in the IETF SNMP drafts but were later dropped.
 The SNMP software is controlled by the Junos OS SNMP and Management Information Base II (MIB II) processes, which consist of an SNMP master agent and various subagents.